top of page

 Officer Kennis Croom

-At an early age, Officer Croom accepted Christ and was baptized at College Hill Missionary Baptist Church where he was the church percussionist under the leadership of his grandfather, Rev. Sylvester Croom, Sr. and father, Rev. Dr. Kelvin Croom.
+Beyond his professional endeavors, Officer Croom remained deeply rooted in his faith, having been baptized at College Hill Missionary Baptist Church, where he contributed as a percussionist under the guidance of his grandfather, Rev. Sylvester Croom Sr., and father, Rev. Dr. Kelvin Croom.

 bottom of page